bparanj/Essential-TDD/en/19-first-test/19-first-test.markdown

 ## Discussion ##

 Lets write a calculator program that can add two numbers.
-Here is the calculator class with a add method:
+Here is the calculator class with an add method:

 class Calculator
   def add(x, y)